This pan-seared cod with bourbon features flaky white cod topped with a sweet bourbon sauce. And it's ready in about 15 minutes!

-Pat cod dry, and then pat it dry again.
+- Pat cod dry and season with salt.
 Allow it to come to room temperature.

-Pour honey into a small, heavy bottom pot and turn heat to medium.
+- Pour honey into a small, heavy-bottom pot and turn heat to medium.
 In about 1-2 minutes, the honey should start to bubble.
-Stir it with a wooden spoon until the honey darkens in color and turns amber (about 3 more minutes). (*Note- The caramelizing honey will be EXTREMELY hot.
-Do not touch it or attempt to taste it at this point.)
+Stir it with a wooden spoon until the honey darkens in color and turns amber (about 3 more minutes).
+Note- The caramelizing honey will be VERY hot.
+Do not touch it or attempt to taste it at this point.

 - Carefully, standing back from the pot in case of splash-back, pour the balsamic and bourbon mixture into the pot with the honey.
 Stir, and cook for 1-2 more minutes.
 Take sauce off the heat, and set aside.
 If the sauce cools and thickens too much while the fish is cooking, simply set it back on the heat for about a minute, or until it heats up again.